-We aim to make your visit to the Centre as pleasurable as possible and offer a myriad of ways to help if assistance is required.
+We aim to make your visit as pleasurable as possible and offer a myriad of ways to help if assistance is required.

 When booking please make the BASS operator aware of your access requirements so that the operator can provide you with best possible seats available.